weld/core/examples/se/numberguess/README.md

 Running the Example
 -------------------
-As with all Weld SE applications, this example is executed by starting Java with `org.jboss.weld.environment.se.StartMain` as the main class.
+To start this Weld SE application you can either choose to start it with `org.jboss.weld.environment.se.StartMain` or `org.jboss.weld.environment.se.example.numberguess.Main`.
+The former is a well known defualt which attempts to discover beans on classpath and then boots the application.
+The latter is a synthetic archive which has defined components and disables discovery leading to a minimal, quickly booting application.
 Of course you will need all of the relevant jar dependencies on your classpath, which is most easily done by loading the project into your favourite Maven-capable IDE and running it from there.